• Skip to primary navigation

 Saute potatoes and onions in a blue dish next to a dish of cabbage and a dish of peas.

-Saute potatoes and onions FAQ
+Sauteed potatoes and onions FAQ

-Can I freeze saute potatoes and onions?
+Can I freeze sauteed potatoes and onions?

 Yes, you can freeze any leftovers.
 However,l do bear in mind that the onions may draw a little water on defrosting.
-If this happens, pour any liquid away once you have defrosted the saute potatoes.
+If this happens, pour any liquid away once you have defrosted the sauteed potatoes.

 Freeze them in a suitable freezer container for up to 3 months.